 - a.
 During initial generation an aircraft should normally be refueled before being loaded with either nuclear or nonnuclear munitions to reduce the severity of a mishap. - b.
-Fighter or bomber explosives-loaded aircraft returning from a mission may be refueled at locations meeting acceptable Quantity-Distance (Q-D) criteria when the munitions aboard are SAFED according to the specific aircraft -33-1-2 munitions loading manual.
+Fighter or bomber explosives-loaded aircraft returning from a mission may be refueled at locations meeting acceptable Quantity-Distance (Q-D) criteria when the munitions aboard are SAFED according to the specific aircraft -33-1-2 or -33-2-1 munitions loading manual.
 This also applies to cargo aircraft with explosive countermeasures systems (chaff and flare dispensers). - c.
 Cargo aircraft loaded with transportation-configured explosives may be refueled at aircraft explosives cargo parking areas, commonly called hot cargo pads. - d.
-Fighter or bomber nonnuclear explosives-loaded aircraft may be hot refueled when authorized in Table 6-2 and the munitions aboard are SAFED according to the specific aircraft -33-1-2 munitions loading manual.
+Fighter or bomber nonnuclear explosives-loaded aircraft may be hot refueled when authorized in Table 6-2 and the munitions aboard are SAFED according to the specific aircraft -33-1-2 or -33-2-1 munitions loading manual.